awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 The **AWSServiceRoleForCloudWatchCrossAccount** service\-linked role permissions policy allows CloudWatch to complete the following actions:
 + `sts:AssumeRole`

+## Service\-Linked Role Permissions for CloudWatch Alarms Systems Manager OpsCenter Actions<a name="service-linked-role-permissions-opsitem"></a>

+CloudWatch uses the service\-linked role named **AWSServiceRoleForCloudWatchAlarms\_ActionSSM** – CloudWatch uses this service\-linked role to perform Systems Manager OpsCenter actions when a CloudWatch alarm goes into ALARM state\.

+The AWSServiceRoleForCloudWatchAlarms\_ActionSSM service\-linked role trusts the CloudWatch service to assume the role\.
+CloudWatch alarms invoke the Systems Manager OpsCenter actions when called upon by the alarm\.

+The **AWSServiceRoleForCloudWatchAlarms\_ActionSSM** service\-linked role permissions policy allows Systems Manager to complete the following actions:
++ `ssm:CreateOpsItem`

 ## Service\-Linked Role Permissions for CloudWatch Cross\-Account Cross\-Region<a name="service-linked-role-permissions"></a>

 CloudWatch uses the service\-linked role named **AWSServiceRoleForCloudWatchCrossAccount** – CloudWatch uses this role to access CloudWatch data in other AWS accounts that you specify\.
 The SLR only provides the assume role permission to allow the CloudWatch service to assume the role in the sharing account\.
 It is the sharing role that provides access to data\.

+The **AWSServiceRoleForCloudWatchCrossAccount** service\-linked role permissions policy allows CloudWatch to complete the following actions:
++ `sts:AssumeRole`

 The **AWSServiceRoleForCloudWatchCrossAccount** service\-linked role trusts the CloudWatch service to assume the role\.

 ## Creating a Service\-Linked Role for CloudWatch<a name="create-service-linked-role"></a>

-You do not need to manually create either of these service\-linked roles\.
-The first time you create an alarm in the AWS Management Console, the IAM CLI, or the IAM API, CloudWatch creates AWSServiceRoleForCloudWatchEvents for you\.
-When you first enable an account to be a monitoring account for cross\-account cross\-Region functionality, CloudWatch creates **AWSServiceRoleForCloudWatchCrossAccount** for you\.
+You do not need to manually create any of these service\-linked roles\.
+The first time you create an alarm in the AWS Management Console, the IAM CLI, or the IAM API, CloudWatch creates AWSServiceRoleForCloudWatchEvents and AWSServiceRoleForCloudWatchAlarms\_ActionSSM for you\.
+The first time When you first enable an account to be a monitoring account for cross\-account cross\-Region functionality, CloudWatch creates **AWSServiceRoleForCloudWatchCrossAccount** for you\.

 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

 ## Editing a Service\-Linked Role for CloudWatch<a name="edit-service-linked-role"></a>

-CloudWatch does not allow you to edit the **AWSServiceRoleForCloudWatchEvents** or **AWSServiceRoleForCloudWatchCrossAccount** roles\.
+CloudWatch does not allow you to edit the **AWSServiceRoleForCloudWatchEvents**, **AWSServiceRoleForCloudWatchAlarms\_ActionSSM** or **AWSServiceRoleForCloudWatchCrossAccount** roles\.
 After you create these roles, you cannot change their names because various entities might reference these roles\.
 However, you can edit the description of these roles using IAM\.

 ### Editing a Service\-Linked Role Description \(IAM Console\)<a name="edit-service-linked-role-iam-console"></a>